Best Morocco Travel

 Top things to see in Essaouira?

-You may be wondering what the top things to see in Essaouira are.
-Why not start by strolling along Taghart Beach, the city’s main beach, which stretches for 2 kilometers from the port to the south?
-It’s also essential to tour the fortification that surrounds the medina to understand the city’s history, despite its worn-out and sometimes smelly appearance.
+You might be asking what are the top things to see in Essaouira?
+Why do not try this: stroll along Taghart beach, the city’s main beach, which extends for 2 kilometers from the port to the south.
+It’s also essential to tour the fortification that surrounds the medina to understand the city’s history, despite being worn out and sometimes smelly.
 Once you pass through one of the most famous gates, Bab Moulay Youssef, you’ll enter a completely different world full of street stalls and markets.

 The Skala marks the end of the medina and the beginning of the port, which is entered through a port wall.
-It’s worth visiting the place to take many pictures of Essaouira.
-The site has hundreds of cannons that once protected the city, as well as defense towers.
+It’s worth going to the place to take many pictures of Essaouira.
+The place has hundreds of cannons that once protected the city, as well as defense towers.

-Travel Tip: The Essaouira area is well-known for the production of argan oil, renowned for its many properties and easily found in the medina.
+Travel Tip: The Essaouira area is well-known for the production of argan oil, which is renowned for its many properties and can easily be found in the medina.

-Days four and five of the 10-day trip will be filled with a desert adventure and a half-day tour of Morocco.
+Days four and five of the 10-days trip will be filled with a desert adventure and a half-day tour of Morocco.

-During days 4 and 5 of the 10-day Morocco route, you can explore the breathtaking Sahara desert.
-You can travel south by private car, bus, or excursion and cross the Atlas via the Tizi’n tichka pass to reach Ouarzazate.
+During days 4 and 5 of the 10-day Morocco route, you will have the opportunity to explore the breathtaking Sahara desert.
+To get there, you can travel south by private car, bus, or excursion and cross the Atlas via the Tizi’n tichka pass to reach Ouarzazate.
+The Atlas is a vast mountain range situated in the central part of Morocco, with Toubkal being its highest peak at 4165 meters.
+While the Atlas deserves more than a week’s worth of exploration, the trip will be shortened to ensure a complete Moroccan experience.

 The Moroccan desert